kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Assault droid fight:
   - Pause and use all remaining Concussion Grenades on Assault Droid
     - Whichever party member you buffered with is probably locked into an attack on the Assault Droid, so use the others
-    - You should always have at least one Concussion Grenade, more than that were from random drops
+    - You should always have at least one Concussion Grenade, any more than that were from random drops
     - Chance to stun with one is 55%, with two is 79.75%, and with three (highly unlikely) is 90.9%.
   - MC attacks Assault Droid with Flurry
   - Zaalbar attacks Assault Droid with Improved Power Strike